 2. Arriving in Rome

 Rome's Fiumicino airport is 19 miles outside of the city.
-A train station is located inside and you can travel straight to Station Termini near the center of town for about $12 per person, but you'll then need to find a way to get to your hotel.
+A train station is located inside and you can travel straight to Station Termini near the center of town for approximately €8 to €14 per person, depending on the speed of the route, but you'll then need to find a way to get to your hotel.

-If you're carrying a lot of luggage or just want to make things easier on yourself, take a cab or have your hotel arrange to have a hired car pick you up.
+If you’re carrying a lot of luggage or just want to make things easier on yourself, take a white cab (which is identifiable by a license number and should be from authorized companies) or have your hotel arrange to have a hired car pick you up.
+Either option will cost around $50, but the no-stress factor makes it worth the extra money.

 Renting your own car is always an option, but even if you're planning to tour other parts of Italy I wouldn't advise driving in or near Rome unless you have nerves of steel and the skills and reflexes of a professional racecar driver.